matakan/atlassian-jira-datacenter/README.md

 - A container image having jira software
 - A trial jira datacenter license
 - A database for storing data.
 In this example, postgresql running in the same K8s cluster is selected
 - A solution for shared storage.
 It should provide active-active write by many pods running on different nodes.
-Portworks is selected
+Portworx is selected
-- A trial license for portworks
+- A trial license for portworx

 How these ingredients work together is depicted below.
-Instead of NFS for shared storage, portworks is used in this demo.
+Instead of NFS for shared storage, portworx is used in this demo.

 ![Jira Overview](images/jira_overview.png)